February is Black History Month – a time to celebrate the achievements of African Americans and recognize the history of the U.S.

 How You Can Honor Black History Month

-If you’re wondering how you can honor Black History Month, here are a few ways:
+If you’re wondering what you can do to honor this month, here are a few ways:

-- Go to Black History Month celebrations in your area or online
+4. Go to celebrations in your area or online

 Take time this month to acknowledge the accomplishments of the Black community.
-This year, take some extra time to learn about Black leaders who have advanced the fields of health and wellness.
+And this year, take some extra time to learn about Black leaders who have advanced the world of art.

 Celebrating Black History Month: 7 Notable Figures